The Lost Tapes – Remixed: Background

+Release

-Thus, in 2013, "When It's Alright", now completely transformed and credited to Juun featuring Sam Smith, was re-released and became a small club hit in Germany and across much of Europe.
-The following year, "Momentarily Mine" – the piano balled emerged, now simply titled "Moments", under the name Freddy Verano featuring Sam Smith.
+In 2013, "When It's Alright", now completely transformed and credited to Juun featuring Sam Smith, was re-released and became a small club hit in Germany and across much of Europe.
+In 2015, "Momentarily Mine" – the piano ballad emerged, now simply titled "Moments", under the name Freddy Verano featuring Sam Smith.
 Radically transformed, this song had a similarly widespread release and inspired Kosmo Records to re-examine the entire Time Won't Wait project.
 Ultimately they commissioned remixes for every track on the album and re-named the collection The Lost Tapes – Remixed.
 It was released in May 2015.
 In August 2016, UK label Flipbook Music released the original 2008 version of "Momentarily Mine", and announced the release of the whole album with Smith's pre-fame early recordings for September 2016.
-Titled Diva Boy, the album was not released despite the announcement.
+Titled Diva Boy, the album was not released at that time despite the announcement, as Smith filed a lawsuit against his former record label.
+Eventually, it was released on 4 January 2019.

 Track listing

+All tracks written by John Conlon, Victoria Hemmings and William John Pearce, except "Moments" also written by Lindsey Thompson.